Insurance digitalization: Time to build the right features

-Improved customer experience:
+Improved customer experience

-Live claims tracking and improved new claim procedures are easy to build into a mobile app.
-Giving customers a better experience when dealing with the stress of the events leading to their claim.
-Include self-service tools so customers can manage their accounts on the fly.
+Live claims tracking and improved new claim procedures are easy to build into a mobile app.A simple way to give customers a better experience when dealing with the events leading to their claim.
+Included self-service tools can help customers to manage their accounts on the fly.

-Develop additional features to add value for customers:
+Develop additional features to add value for customers

 Not all features need to be centered around claims.
-Additional features targeted at your customer’s related needs can boost app use and build customer loyalty.
+Additional features targeted at your customers' related needs can boost app use and build customer loyalty.
 Why not help car insurance buyers work out running costs for their new car?
 Or support home buyers figure out what their utility bills might be?